 4. You already trained 5 or 6 days this week

-REST!
+Schedule a rest day!
 You already did a lot of good for your body – now let it rest and recover.

 5. You felt slow and weak in your last 2 workouts